alchemyplatform/aa-sdk/site/smart-accounts/signers/choosing-a-signer.md

   link: /guides/send-user-operation
 ---

-# What is a Signer?
+# What is a signer?

 A **signer** is a service (e.g. Magic or Turnkey) or application (e.g. MetaMask) that manages the private key and signs operations.
 Most web3 users today use an [Externally Owned Account (EOA)](https://ethereum.org/en/developers/docs/accounts/#externally-owned-accounts-and-key-pairs) with a self-custodial signer such as MetaMask to manage the private key.